heimrichhannot/contao-encore-bundle/README.md

 ## Configuration

-### Define webpack entries for Contao Encore Bundle
+### Define webpack entries for Contao Encore Bundle in your project

 In webpack an entry usually results in a JavaScript file generated in an output directory.
 These files are included in the final HTML page.